Section: 24.3.5.4 [output.iterators] Status: Open Submitter: Daniel Krügler Opened: 2011-02-27 Last modified: 2025-03-13

 that we have for forward iterator as well: Both these iterator categories provide stronger guarantees

-than input iterator, because the result of the dereference operation is reference
+than input iterator, because the result of the dereference operation is reference, and not

 only convertible to the value type (The exact form from the SGI documentation does not correctly refer to